Prevent Blindness North Carolina

 Prevent Blindness North Carolina (PBNC), also known as the National Society to Prevent Blindness - North Carolina Affiliate, Inc., was organized in 1967 as a nonprofit health agency.
 An independent affiliate of Prevent Blindness America (established in 1908), PBNC delivers direct service programs designed to preserve sight through screening, publications, safety, education, information and referral through volunteer efforts.
 PBNC's mission is to reach people before blindness strikes.

-Prevent Blindness North Carolina is headquartered in Raleigh and is governed by a statewide Board of Directors, comprised of medical specialists, distinguished business people, civic leaders, and educators.
+Prevent Blindness North Carolina is headquartered in Raleigh and is governed by a statewide Board of Directors, comprised of medical specialists, distinguished business people, civic leaders, educators, and parent advocates.
 As essential members of PBNC, volunteers carry out programs and services at the state and local levels.
-Prevent Blindness is a member of the Governor's Consumer and Advocacy Commission for the Blind.

 Kenneth C. Royall Jr. Children's Vision Screening Improvement Program